Let Not Deafness Hold You Back: Get Inspired By Famous Deaf PeoplePublished On

 Chella started to lose his hearing when he was just 4 and was completely deaf by 13.

-In March 2017, he opened a YouTube channel where he started posting videos where he openly discussed his identity as a deaf and transgender man.
+In March 2017, he opened a YouTube channel where he started posting videos to discuss his identity as a deaf and transgender man openly.

 In 2018, he also delivered a TEDx talk where he frankly expressed his ambitions to normalize the conversations around gender issues for disabled youth.